sirji-ai/sirji/tools/sirji_tools/logger/README.md

 The `LoggerManager` class serves as a central access point for managing various logger instances within the Sirji framework.
 Key functionalities include:

-- **Pre-configured Loggers**: Access to orchestrator and research loggers with default settings.
+- **Pre-configured Loggers**: Access to orchestrator loggers with default settings.
 - **Dynamic Logger Creation**: A `create_logger` method facilitating the creation of additional loggers with specified log levels and log file path.

 ### Environment Variables